Hypernetworks: cluster synchronisation is a higher-order effect: Hypernetworks and their admissible maps

+for this partition is flow-invariant for any admissible map, i.e., it is robust.
 In contrast, the (larger) space $\{y_0=y_1\}$ is not invariant under every admissible map.
 In fact, the partition $\{v_0\}\cup \{v_1\} \cup \{v_2\} \cup\{w_0, w_1\}$ is not balanced, as $w_0$ and $w_1$ are targeted by hyperedges whose ordered inputs come from different elements in the partition. \end{ex}